 Many visitors to Edinburgh end up visiting Leith whether they know it or not, as the Royal Yacht Britannia and the adjacent Ocean Terminal shopping mall are located in Leith.
 The Britannia is one of the most popular and well-rated attractions in all of the UK actually!
 However, there is more to see in Leith beyond Britannia and the shopping mall, and a 15 minute walk brings you past the Leith docks and into the heart of Leith.

-For about 900 years Leith played a central role as Scotland’s principal port and it exported Scottish goods around the world, and you’ll find some historical plaques, statues, and buildings such as Trinity House Maritime Museum (free entry) here.
+For about 900 years Leith played a central role as Scotland’s principal port and it exported Scottish goods around the world, and you’ll find some historical plaques, statues, and buildings such as Trinity House Maritime Museum (free entry, book in advance) here.
 Head towards Shore Street and you’ll find plenty of shops, cafes, and restaurants (included a couple of Michelin starred ones) with a lovely harbor side location.

 If you are interested in the full 12+ mile Water of Leith walk described earlier, you can start or end it here.
 On Saturdays, you’ll also find the popular Leith Market off Commercial Street selling local produce, handmade goods, food, and crafts.